Autoenhance-ai/adobe-dng-sdk/XMP_ReadMe.txt

 https://www.adobe.com/devnet/xmp.html

-In either case, you will need to obtain some additional public (non-Adobe) source code for the expat and zlib libraries.
+XMP also uses additional public source code for the expat and zlib libraries.

 For expat, see this document: xmp/toolkit/XMPCore/third-party/expat/ReadMe.txt